wandb/docs/docs/guides/models/walkthrough.md

 ---
-description: Learn how to use Weights & Biases for Model Management
+description: Learn how to use W&B for Model Management
 displayed_sidebar: default
 ---
 import Tabs from '@theme/Tabs';